mtceballos/SIRENAdoc/SIRENA.rst

    Noise file triggered into records of 10000 samples.

-**2) Noise spectrum generation**
+**2) Noise spectrum and weight matrixes generation**

 In :ref:`gennoisespec`, the data is analysed record by record: if there are events present, this tool :ref:`finds <detect>` and rejects them, keeping only the pulse-free intervals of a size given by the input parameter :option:`--intervalMinSamples`.
 If no events are present, the record is divided into pulse-free intervals sized also by this parameter.

-Once the pulse-free intervals have been defined, the baseline of each pulse-free interval is subtracted.
-Then the tool calculates their FFT (over the unfiltered data) and averages them.
+Once the pulse-free intervals have been defined, a long noise interval is built by putting together these pulse-free intervals in order to calculate the noise baseline.
+Then, the baseline is subtracted from each pulse-free interval.

+On one hand, the tool calculates the FFT of the pulse-free intervals (over the unfiltered data) and averages them.
 Only a specific number of intervals (input parameter :option:`--nintervals`) will be used.

-:ref:`gennoisespec` also adds the ``BASELINE`` and ``NOISESTD`` keywords to the HDU *NOISE* in the *noise spectrum* file.
-They store the mean and the standard deviation of the noise (by averaging the corresponding values in each pulse-free interval).
+The noise spectrum density is stored in the HDUs *NOISE* and *NOISEALL* in the *noise data* file.

 ::

     > gennoisespec --inFile=noise.fits --outFile=noiseSpec.fits --intervalMinSamples=pulseLength \
     --nintervals=1000 --pulse_length=pulseLength

-If the noise spectrum is to be created from a data stream containing pulses, care should be taken with the parameters :option:`--scaleFactor`, :option:`--samplesUp` and :option:`--nSgms` responsible of the detection process.

 .. _noiseSpec:

 .. figure:: images/NoiseSpec.png